spacecat56/Ged2Reg/README.md

 Ged2Reg is a complicated program with many options.
 These choices are thoroughly documented.
 "One button configuration" (*Conform* button) for each report type lets the user choose a configuration to create output that closely conforms to the standards and conventions used in some major journals; from there many variations may be chosen to suit the user's preferences.

+The Ged2Reg Ancestors report includes unique, innovative features, notably the option to choose one ancestor as the "focus" for a particular report configuration.
+With an ancestor in focus, the report will show only (and all) the lines that lead to that ancestor.
+In this way you may "discover" ancestors common to both of your parents; choose one line of descent over another, less-secure line for your lineage society application; and so on.

 # Status
 Ged2Reg is under development and is made available in pre-realease or "beta" status.